Chapter One: New Addition

 "Well, you must be my new grandson."
 She reached her hand out to the boy, placing it on his head.
 He could feel her rings tap his head through his hair, and he just looked up at her with his dark eyes.
 Arty cleared his throat.

 "Mom, this is Daniel; Daniel, this is my mom, Sandra," he announced, looking at the two.
-Jack put Geil down when the boy made noises of wanting down, and then the man followed him after he announced that he had something to show him.
+Jack put Geil down when the boy made noises of wanting down, and then the man followed him after the boy announced he had something to show him.
 Sandra didn't seem to mind Jack's leaving, keeping her attention on Daniel.

 "Hm, Daniel.
 How old are you?" she asked, her brown eyes looking the teen over.